 Bassett Planetarium Located in Morgan Hall

-For more than fifty years the Bassett Planetarium has served school groups in the valley with programs on the night sky.
+For more than fifty years the Bassett Planetarium has served community/educational organizations and school groups in the valley with programs on the night sky.
 The facility is equipped with an original Spitz A3p optical projector and seats for 60 people under a 9.1 meter dome.
 The Bassett Planetarium presentations are primarily concerned with helping individuals develop an understanding of the apparent motions of the heavens in particular the apparent motions of the sun and circumpolar constellations in addition celestial navigation and finding north.
 Seasonal skies, mechanics and structure of the solar system and the universe can be explored as well.

 The Wilder Observatory on Snell Street is free and open to all, starting at 9 p.m. every clear Saturday from April through October.
 See (if they're in the sky at the time) the moon, planets, asteroids, comets, multiple stars, star clusters, nebulae, galaxies and more through the large, world-class refractor telescope.
 Students, faculty, staff, community members, family and friends are welcome.
 Weekend programs are provided in partnership with the (Astronomy Association)